SerafMoustakas/adSensorsFramework/README.md

 This module is responsible for monitoring sensor function calls and redirecting any console messages to the logcat.

-Download the module,compile and build the apk.
+Download the module,compile and build the apk.<br />
-Install the module
+Install the module<br />
-Activate the module
+Activate the module<br />
-Reboot the device
+Reboot the device <br />
-Parse the output of the module using the command adb logcat | grep -i “OsLog”
+Parse the output of the module using the command adb logcat | grep -i “OsLog”<br />

 * Use Reaper’s UIHarvester module  to automatically traverse apps